 Read a message from Dean Petty and Provost Blake about additional academic and well-being respources available.

 I have a disability that makes remote learning difficult.
 What can I do?

-Disability Support Services (DSS) is available to assist students in need of additional support or access to online classes due to a health condition.
+Disability Support Services (DSS) is available to assist students in need of additional support or access to online classes due to a diagnosed disability.
 Students must register with DSS to access their services.
 Students who are already registered with DSS, but need an additional accommodation due to virtual learning must submit an additional request.

 What about classes requiring specialized technology or that usually take place in a computer lab?